elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-cultural-factors-influence-architectural-design-and-the-consideration-of-diverse-needs-and-values.md

 url: /learn/education-studies/questions/how-do-cultural-factors-influence-architectural-design-and-the-consideration-of-diverse-needs-and-values
 score: -1.0
 related_article1:
-    id: 169183
+    id: 169179
     title: >-
-        What are the different types of technical drawings used in architecture, and how do they differ?
+        What are the technical aspects of architectural representation techniques, such as sketching and diagramming?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-technical-drawings-used-in-architecture-and-how-do-they-differ
+    url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
 related_article2:
     id: 169174
     title: >-
         How does human perception influence the interpretation of space in architecture?
-    subject: Education Studies
+    subject: Psychology
-    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
+    url: /learn/psychology/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 related_article3:
-    id: 169180
+    id: 169174
     title: >-
-        How do sustainability principles in design address the conservation of resources and healthful buildings?
+        How does human perception influence the interpretation of space in architecture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-sustainability-principles-in-design-address-the-conservation-of-resources-and-healthful-buildings
-related_article4:
-    id: 169183
-    title: >-
-        What are the different types of technical drawings used in architecture, and how do they differ?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-technical-drawings-used-in-architecture-and-how-do-they-differ
-related_article5:
-    id: 169184
-    title: >-
-        How does conceptual analysis in design address ecological and economic factors?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-does-conceptual-analysis-in-design-address-ecological-and-economic-factors
+    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 ---

 &nbsp;